-- Determine when and where courses are offered. - Ensure adequate time, facilities and equipment are available for the course (see award descriptions for specific information). - Determine how much to charge for each course. - Register candidates for courses. - Collect Lifesaving Society exam fees. - Assign the appropriately certified leadership personnel to teach and examine the Society's courses. - Order course materials (and instant awards where permitted). - Schedule and host exams (where required). - Submit completed test sheets or leadership master sheets and exam fees to the Society.
+- □ In the community-based system, Affiliates: - Determine when and where courses are offered. - Ensure adequate time, facilities and equipment are available for the course (see award descriptions for specific information). - Determine how much to charge for each course. - Register candidates for courses. - Collect Lifesaving Society exam fees. - Assign the appropriately certified leadership personnel to teach and examine the Society's courses. - Order course materials (and instant awards where permitted). - Schedule and host exams (where required). - Submit completed test sheets or leadership master sheets and exam fees to the Society.